ash-rs/ash/README.md

 ```

 ### Implicit handles
 You don't have to pass an Instance or Device handle anymore, this is done implicitly for you.
+This makes sure that you will always use the most optimal implementation for your `Device`.
 ```Rust
 // C
 VkResult vkCreateCommandPool(